Examining the Evolution of Inner Circumstellar Disks

 The Keck interferometer is the most powerful instrument currently available in the Navigator Program and is an important precursor to both SIM and TPF.
 With the unprecedented angular resolution and faint source sensitivity provided by the Keck interferometer, it is possible to study the circumstellar environments of young stars at spatial scales as small as 0.1-0.4 AU and to begin to address a key scientific goal of the Navigator Program: understanding the formation and evolution of planetary systems.
 For a project working with researchers at Caltech and the Michelson Science Center, I propose to observe a sample of young stars at a variety of stages including FUor-type objects with more active disks and weak-lined T Tauri stars and older stars with weaker disks.
 With the proposed interferomeric data, I will characterize the presence and distribution of circumstellar material in the inner disk as a function of age and will compare these direct measurements of the inner disks with theoretical models of disks and with the properties inferred from previous unresolved photometric observations.

-Jenny is currently an Associate Professor at Arizona State University.
+Jenny is currently a Professor at Arizona State University.

 Exploring the Physical and Chemical Environment of Planet Formation